 - A planned online safety curriculum should be provided as part of Computing, PSHE (personal, social, health and economic), RSE (relationships and sex education) and other lessons and should be regularly revisited - Key online safety messages should be reinforced as part of a planned programme of assemblies and tutorial/pastoral activities - Pupils should be taught in all lessons to be critically aware of the materials/content they access on-line and be guided to validate the accuracy of information. - Pupils should be taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet - Pupils should be supported in building resilience to radicalisation by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making.
 There are additional duties for schools/academies under the Counter Terrorism and Securities Act 2015 which requires schools to ensure that children are safe from terrorist and extremist material on the internet - Pupils should be helped to understand the need for the pupil acceptable use agreement and encouraged to adopt safe and responsible use both within and outside school.
-Pupils should be made aware of the Trust's password policy in lessons and through the Pupil Acceptable Use agreement - Staff should act as good role models in their use of digital technologies, the internet and mobile devices - In lessons where internet use is pre-planned, it is best practice that pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches - Where pupils are allowed to freely search the internet, staff should be vigilant in monitoring the content of the websites the young people visit - It is accepted that from time to time, for good educational reasons, pupils may need to research topics (e.g. racism, drugs, discrimination) that would normally result in internet searches being blocked.
+Pupils should be made aware of the Trust's password policy in lessons and through the Pupil Acceptable Use agreement - Pupils should be taught about Doxing (this is when private information is published on the internet without consent, often for the purposes of causing distress or creating malicious intent).
+Pupils should be helped to understand the importance of keeping their personal details safe, regularly reviewing privacy and visibility settings on social media platforms, and to think carefully about the amount of personal information they choose to share publicly. - Staff should act as good role models in their use of digital technologies, the internet and mobile devices - In lessons where internet use is pre-planned, it is best practice that pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches - Where pupils are allowed to freely search the internet, staff should be vigilant in monitoring the content of the websites the young people visit - It is accepted that from time to time, for good educational reasons, pupils may need to research topics (e.g. racism, drugs, discrimination) that would normally result in internet searches being blocked.
 In such a situation, staff can request that the Technical Staff (or other relevant designated person) can temporarily remove those sites from the filtered list for the period of study.
 Any request to do so, should be auditable, with clear reasons for the need.
 Staff should be vigilant in monitoring the content of the websites pupils visit - To help prevent cyber-bullying, pupils should be supported in understanding what cyberbullying is and what to do if they become aware of it happening to them or others.
 Pupils should be taught how they can report any incidents and encouraged to do so, including where they are a witness rather than the victim. - Teaching staff are encouraged to find opportunities to use aspects of the curriculum to cover cyber-bullying.
 This includes personal, social, health and economic (PSHE) education, and other subjects where appropriate.
 Schools should actively discuss cyber-bullying with pupils, explaining the reasons why it occurs, the forms it may take and what the consequences can be.